BusbyLab/git-gh-demo/README.md

     !
 First copy your one-time code: 19C2-CD83
     Press Enter to open github.com in your browser...

-After copying the code, press `Enter`.
-A GitHub tab in your default browser window should pop up with a place for you to paste your code.
+After copying the code, I’ll press `Enter`.
+A GitHub tab in my default browser window should pop up with a place for you to paste the code.
 <br> <br>

     ✓ Authentication complete.